ScooterSoftware/bcompare-vscode/README.md

 ![Select a file for comparison](images/CompareToFile1.PNG)
 ![And then another file to compare it to](images/CompareToFile2.PNG)

-A similar option exists for folders in the explorer.
+A similar option exists for folders in the File Explorer.

 ### Compare parent to folder
 Use this option to choose a file and compare the folder it's in to another folder with an open dialog.